geejay101/EAT/README.md

 ### Token Generation

 Tokens are generated as ETH comes in.
-There is no limit for the total amount of tokens that can be generated during crowdsale.
+There is limit for the total amount of tokens that can be generated during crowdsale.

 After the crowdsale ends we generate an additional
 	- 10% of the sold tokens for the promotion team